 World Migratory Bird Day

-In celebration of World Migratory Bird Day, the Village has issued a proclamation recognizing Saturday May 9th as World Migratory Bird Day in River Forest and is sponsoring events to celebrate World Migratory Bird Day in partnership with the Forest Preserve District of Cook County and the River Forest Library.
+In celebration of World Migratory Bird Day, the Village has issued a proclamation recognizing Saturday May 9th as World Migratory Bird Day in River Forest and sponsored events to celebrate World Migratory Bird Day in partnership with the Forest Preserve District of Cook County and the River Forest Library, two birding events at the Trailside Museum of Natural History on May 9th and May 19th and a book discussion at the River Forest Library on May 28th.

 Reducing Light Pollution